-At Cardinal Wiseman we believe that the very best is possible for our children.
-To this end we expect behaviour and attitude to learning to be outstanding.
+At Cardinal Wiseman, we believe that the very best is possible for our young people.
+We expect behaviour and attitude to learning to be outstanding.
 Our staff wish to praise the children at every opportunity.
-All pupils can expect to receive praise for meeting the Wiseman Virtues (see diagram above).
+All pupils can expect to receive praise and rewards for meeting the Wiseman Virtues (see diagram above).